How to Detect Faulty Coil Pack Symptoms

 The ignition coils are reliable but they can fail for various reasons such as vibration and extreme heat.
 However, voltage overload caused by plug wires or bad spark plugs is the most common reason for their failure.

-If you spot any of the faulty coil pack symptoms, you should diagnose them to see if they have any problem.
-A few methods of diagnosing faulty coils have been discussed below:
+If you spot any of the bad coil pack symptoms, you should diagnose them to see if they have any problem.
+A few methods of how to test a coil pack have been discussed below:

 Use an Ohmmeter